Grade Inflation

 Design and setting:

-We performed a retrospective study on a large tertiary centre registry (HUS Acamedic datalake) to retrieve data on prostate cancer diagnostics, treatments, and cancer recurrence.
-We included patients with either GG1 with systematic biopsies (3317 men) or GG2 with targeted biopsies (554 men) covering the years 1993 to 2019.
+We performed a retrospective study using a large tertiary centre registry (HUS Academic Data Lake) to retrieve data on prostate cancer diagnostics, treatments, and cancer recurrence.
+We included patients with either GG1 diagnosed by systematic biopsies (3317 men) or GG2 diagnosed by targeted biopsies (554 men) from 1993 to 2019.

 Outcome measurements and statistical analysis:

-We assessed risk of curative treatment and recurrence after treatment.
-Recurrence was defined as biochemical-recurrence (prostate specific antigen increase over 0.2 ng/ml after radical prostatectomy (RP) or 2 ng/ml over the nadir after radiation therapy) or a secondary treatment.
-Kaplan-Meier survival curves were computed to assess treatment- and recurrence free survival.
-Cox proportional-hazards regression was performed to assess the risk of post-treatment recurrence.
-Sankey diagrams were used to visualize treatment trajectories and series of sensitivity analyses were performed to assess the robustness of the conclusions.
+We assessed the risk of curative treatment and recurrence after treatment.
+Recurrence was defined as biochemical recurrence (prostate-specific antigen increase over 0.2 ng/ml after radical prostatectomy (RP) or 2 ng/ml over the nadir after radiation therapy) or secondary treatment.
+Kaplan-Meier survival curves were computed to assess treatment-free and recurrence-free survival.
+Cox proportional hazards regression was performed to assess the risk of post-treatment recurrence.
+Sankey diagrams were used to visualize treatment trajectories, and a series of sensitivity analyses was performed to assess the robustness of the conclusions.

 Results and limitations:

-Patients with systematic biopsy detected GG1 cancer have significantly longer median time-to-treatment (31 months) compared to patients with targeted biopsy detected GG2 cancer (4 months, p < 0,0001).
-Risk of recurrence after curative treatment was similar between groups with the upper bound of the 95% CI excluding an important difference (HR: 0.94, 95% CI [0.71-1.25], p=0.7).
-This was confirmed on sensitivity analysis on patients treated with RP only, patients treated within one year of diagnosis, those diagnosed with GG1 and never upgraded in subsequent biopsies and when controlled for PSA and number of positive cores.
-Clinical indication for MRI and curative treatment are not known and have changed along with Gleason grade definition during the study period and represent limitation.
+Patients with GG1 cancer detected by systematic biopsy had a significantly longer median time to treatment (31 months) compared with patients with GG2 cancer detected by targeted biopsy (4 months, p < 0.0001).
+The risk of recurrence after curative treatment was similar between groups, with the upper bound of the 95% CI excluding an important difference (HR: 0.94, 95% CI [0.71-1.25], p=0.7).
+This was confirmed in sensitivity analyses of patients treated with RP only, patients treated within one year of diagnosis, those diagnosed with GG1 and never upgraded in subsequent biopsies, and models controlled for PSA and number of positive cores.
+Clinical indications for MRI and curative treatment are not known and changed alongside the Gleason grade definition during the study period, which represents a limitation.

 Conclusions:

 GG2 cancers detected by MRI-targeted biopsy are treated more aggressively than GG1 cancers detected by systematic biopsy despite having similar oncologic risk.
-To prevent further overtreatment related to the MRI pathway, treatment guidelines from the pre-MRI era need to be updated to take into account changes in the diagnostic pathway.
+To prevent further overtreatment related to the MRI pathway, treatment guidelines from the pre-MRI era need to be updated to account for changes in the diagnostic pathway.

 Patient summary:

-Prostate cancers diagnosed with MRI-targeted biopsies behave less aggressively compared to same grade cancers diagnosed with systematic biopsies.
+Prostate cancers diagnosed with MRI-targeted biopsies behave less aggressively than same-grade cancers diagnosed with systematic biopsies.
 Treatment guidelines need to be updated to prevent overtreatment.

 If you have any feedback or comments, please feel free to leave them in the section below.
 Thank you!